Scholarships for

 Where can PEP students take the state-approved norm-referenced tests?

 Test accommodations and location requirements vary by test.
 Some tests will require a test proctor in a school setting, but others may allow for tests to be taken at alternative locations.
-Click here for a list of state-approved tests.

 What happens to my child’s test score?